 - pinch of sea salt

 Add oats, water or milk, salt, cinnamon and vanilla (if using) to a pot or saucepan over medium/high heat.

 Bring mixture to a low boil, reduce heat to a low simmer and continue to cook for about 5-7 minutes; stirring occasionally.
 Oatmeal is ready when the oats have soaked up most of the liquid and are creamy.

-Serve with toppings: Transfer to a bowl and add toppings of choice.
-See flavor ideas below for maple brown sugar, apple cinnamon, banana nut and berry almond.
+Transfer to a bowl and add toppings of choice.
+See flavor ideas within the post for maple brown sugar, apple cinnamon, banana nut and berry almond variations.